 Seattle Center Monorail

 The nation's first full-scale commercial monorail system provides a fun, two-minute link from downtown Seattle to Seattle Center.
 The Seattle Center station is across from the Space Needle.
 In downtown Seattle, catch the monorail at Westlake Center (3rd Floor) at Fifth Avenue and Pine Street.
-Museums located at or near Seattle Center include MoPOP, Chihuly Garden and Glass, Pacific Science Center and Bill & Melinda Gates Foundation Visitor Center.
+Museums located at or near Seattle Center include MoPOP, Chihuly Garden and Glass, Pacific Science Center and Bill & Melinda Gates Foundation Discovery Center.
 Click here to learn more about the Monorail.

 At Sea-Tac Airport, taxis are available on the third floor of the parking garage.
 One-way rides between the airport and downtown range from $38 to $55.
 To arrange for a limo, town car or taxi ride, use any of the travelers’ information boards in baggage claim or visit the ground transportation information booth on the third floor of the parking garage.
 You can also order a cab in-city using the Flywheel app.